 Payday or pawn shop loans can be tempting if you have bad credit because they don’t require a credit check.

-However, a short-term personal loan is almost always a better option.
+But a short-term personal loan is almost always a better option.
 While some personal loan lenders have stringent credit requirements, others offer loans for bad credit that could be easier to qualify for.